 Revision V0.1 and production of 80 boards quickly followed with some minor fixes, but primarily with changes to make the pin-outs better organized and easier to use.
 These boards have been tested in the field over the past three months, in both SecuringHardware.com’s Hardware Hacking training and regular work.

 Revision V1.0 added a few low-risk features.
 Ten boards were produced to test the assembly process.
-The initial production run is already complete and tested great.
-We’re confident they’re ready to go and we’re now preparing for fulfillment!
+The initial production run was completed before the end of the campaign and worked right on the first poweron.

-Tigard will be assembled and tested at our our overseas contract manufacturer.
-Once complete and delivered to us in Portland, Oregon, we’ll do another round of QA testing as well as provisioning the EEPROMs with unique serial numbers.
-Then, we’ll pack the boards and harnesses and deliver them across town to Crowd Supply to fulfill our pledges.
+Tigard was assembled and tested at our our overseas contract manufacturer.
+Once complete and delivered to us in Portland, Oregon, we did another round of QA testing as well as provisioning the EEPROMs with unique serial numbers, then pack the boards, harnesses, and a few stickers so they’re ready for fulfilment.